Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structural_diff.md

 In what follows, we use a three-letter identifier for an amino acid followed by a number to indicate the identity of that amino acid followed by its position within the protein sequence.
 For example, the phenylalanine at position 486 of the SARS-CoV-2 spike protein would be called Phe486.

 Although the interaction with the hydrophobic pocket is the most critical difference between SARS-CoV-2 and SARS-CoV, we highlight two other key differences.
 First, in SARS-CoV-2, a main-chain hydrogen bond forms between Asn487 and Ala475 (shown in red in the above figure), which creates a more compact ridge conformation, pushing the loop containing Ala475 closer to ACE2.
-This repositioning allows for the N-terminal residue Ser19 of ACE2 (colored cyan in the above figure) to form a hydrogen bond with the main chain of Ala475.
+This repositioning allows for the N-terminal residue Ser19 in ACE2 (colored cyan in the above figure) to form a hydrogen bond with the main chain of Ala475.
 Second, Gln24 in ACE2 (colored orange in the above figure) forms a new contact with the RBM.

 ### Site 2: hotspot 31